Stathis Tavlaridis: Panathinaikos

 In December 2014, Atromitos announced that Tavlaridis was transferred to Panathinaikos.

 Tavlaridis was delighted to sign with Panathinaikos, the team which he supported in his youth.
 On 11 January 2015, he scored his first goal in a match against Ergotelis.
-It was his second appearance with the team and the first in its home ground Leoforos.
+It was his second appearance with the team and the first in its home ground Leoforos Alexandras Stadium.
 Tavlaridis with Panathinaikos also scored in the game with PAOK in Touba for playoffs brought the club to practically within one point from clinching a spot in next season's UEFA Champions League qualifiers.

 Moreover, Tavlaridis has joined a star-studded array of international active and retired players for the 12th Annual Match Against Poverty which will take place on 20 April at the Geoffroy-Guichard Stadium in Saint-Etienne, France.
-He will play along Didier Drogba, Ronaldo and Zinedine Zidane all of them UNDP Goodwill Ambassadors, for a match against an Saint-Étienne All Stars team to help boost Ebola recovery efforts.
+He will play along Didier Drogba, Ronaldo and Zinedine Zidane all of them UNDP Goodwill Ambassadors, for a match against a Saint-Étienne All Stars team to help boost Ebola recovery efforts.
 On 30 December 2015, Tavlaridis verbally agreeing to renew his contract with the Greens until the summer of 2017 and promising that, in January, he would put pen to paper, which he eventually did five days later.

 On 19 June 2016, Tavlaridis is not considered among Andrea Stramaccioni's plans.
 Panathinaikos tried to offload him over the summer but the Greek defender did not manage to find a club to continue playing.

 On 12 January 2017, Tavlaridis was another footballer (after Michael Essien, Rasmus Thelander, Jens Wemmer and Niklas Hult) in eight months to file an appeal against Panathinaikos over delayed payments.
-In his appeal, Tavlaridis claimed for an amount that covered his compensation during his career an the club.
+In his appeal, Tavlaridis claimed for an amount that covered his compensation during his career at the club.
 On 11 May 2017, the committee of the Greek Football Federation's financial disputes gave the player the amount of €272,000.